 However, there are situations where this will not be the case.
-In particular, if two antennas are (nearly) co-located or equidistant from two or more transmit antennas then the rank of the channel matrix will be reduced and it will not be possible to obtain the same degree of parallelism.
+In particular, if paths are (nearly) equal distance then the rank of the channel matrix will be reduced and it will not be possible to obtain the same degree of parallelism.